Starflight-code/IntelliShield/app/docs/CS3720_Midterm_4.md

 ### Explaintation of Functionality

 The settings page allows users to configure the notification confirmation system, safety check-ins, and web location access (for enhanced privacy).
 Additionally, this page allows them to suspend Safety Pro++ Membership reminders for up to 24 whole hours.
-Links to legal information is also included.
+Links to legal information are also included.

 ## Alerts